nithyakumarm/openshift-sep-2023/Day1/README.md

   - GRUB 1
   - GRUB 2
 - when a system is booted, the BIOS(Basic Input Output System) - POST(Power On Self Test) once completed, the BIOS will instruct the CPU to run the boot loader utility
-- the boot loader utility then scans your hard disk looking for OS, if there are multiple OS installed on your system, then it gives a menu for you to choose the OS you wish to boot into
+- the boot loader utility then scans your hard disk looking for OS, if there aredocker build -t tektutor/ubuntu-with-maven:latest . multiple OS installed on your system, then it gives a menu for you to choose the OS you wish to boot into
 - though many OS can be installed only one OS can be active at point of time

 ## What is Hypervisor?